floatdrop/gulp-watch/README.md

 });
 ```

 To watch entire glob of files and directories you should use `glob` option.
-In this case gulp-watch will pipe files matching glob downstream, and begin watching them.
-Moreover, any newly created files that match glob will also be piped downstream, and be watched for changes.
+In this case gulp-watch will pipe files matching glob downstream and begin watching them.
+Moreover, any newly created files that match glob will also be piped downstream and watched for changes.

 ```js
 var gulp = require('gulp'),